DEPTFORD TOWNSHIP MUNICIPAL UTILITIES AUTHORITY

 President's Birthday Veteran's Day

 Memorial Day Friday after Thanksgiving

 Fourth of July Christmas Day

-4:3 In addition to the paid holidays listed above in Paragraph 4:2, all employees shall be permitted three (3) paid personal days that may be taken in Quarter hour (15 minute) increments, in accordance with Paragraph 4:7 below, during each calendar year and to be used by December 31st of each year.
-Personal days can be used in an emergency by reporting off duty one (1) hour prior to or after the start of the shift to a Supervisor.
+permitted paid personal days that may be taken in Quarter hour (15 minute) increments, in accordance with Paragraph 4:7 below, during each calendar year and to be used by December 31st of each year.
+Full-time administrative employees shall receive twenty-one (21) hours of personal leave and full time operations employees shall receive twenty-four (24) hours of personal leave at the beginning of each calendar year in anticipation of continued employment.
+Personal leave can be used in an emergency by reporting off duty one (1) hour prior to or after the start of the shift to a Supervisor.
 The Union, at the beginning of each fiscal year, may request to use one (1) personal day as a floating holiday for all its members and such day shall be approved by the Authority.

 4.8 Days to celebrate the holidays for purposes of this agreement are listed below.

 - The exact day in which the holiday falls on the calendar, or